alexzilligmm/Time-series-forecasting/README.md

 ![License](https://img.shields.io/github/license/alexzilligmm/windy?style=flat-square)
 ![Status](https://img.shields.io/badge/Status-In%20Development-orange?style=flat-square)

-This folder contains the code for the three distinct solutions developed for the [Enifit](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers) Kaggle challenge.
+This repository contains the code for three distinct solutions developed for the [Enefit](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers) Kaggle challenge.

 Our approaches span from **LSTM networks** to **Transformer architectures**, culminating in an **ensemble model** that combines the strengths of each method.
 Our goal is to highlight the differences, strengths, and weaknesses of various architectures when tackling the same forecasting problem.